Intro to Buddhism & Meditation in Portland

 - Lineage: Soto & Rinzai – Maezumi Roshi and Shodo Harada Roshi

 - Notes: One of the two biggest Zen Centers in Portland.
-They hold regular classes, events, day-longs, and are the urban offshoot of the Great Vow Zen Monastery, located in Clatskanine Oregon, which has many live-in monastics, and offers regular residential retreats.
+They hold regular classes, events, day-longs, and are the urban offshoot of the Great Vow Zen Monastery, located in Clatskanine Oregon, which has many live-in monastics, and offers monthly residential retreats.

 - Schedule: SU morning, T & W evening in NE Portland.